MaikKlein/maikklein.github.io/content/unreal-rust-1.md

 # Closing words

 If you want to keep up to date with the project you can follow me or [twitter](https://twitter.com/MaikKlein_DEV), or follow the project on [github](https://github.com/MaikKlein/unreal-rust).
-If you want to try it out, I added some instruction [here](https://github.com/MaikKlein/unreal-rust#-getting-started).
+If you want to try it out, I added some instructions [here](https://github.com/MaikKlein/unreal-rust#-getting-started).

 Quick thank you 🥰 to: